Port of Motomachi: Surrounding area

 It takes about 10 minutes to travel from the port to the shrine on foot.
 It is dedicated to Minamoto no Tametomo.

 Port of Okata

 Okata Port is an adjunct port of Motomachi Port for mooring on this port instead of Motomachi when it is impossible for ferries to moor on the port of Motomachi.

 Outline

-Waiting room is facility for taking refuge from Tsunami and ferry terminal.
-There are waiting room and ticket counter on the ground floor, a store and rest space on the second floor, a restaurant on the third floor.
-And, a rooftop that height is 12.9m evacuation center from Tsunami.
+The waiting room is also a facility for taking refuge from tsunamis.
+There are a waiting room and ticket counter on the ground floor, a store and rest space on the second floor, and a restaurant on the third floor.
+A rooftop that height is 12.9m evacuation center from tsunamis.

 Ground transportation

 There is a bus stop located in front of the Okata Port, connecting it to around Oshima Island.